paolodesiati/paolodesiati.github.io/content/event/spaceplace/index.md

 ---
-title: Magnetic Shields for Cosmic Journeys: The CREW Hat and the Future of Space Travel
+title: "Magnetic Shields for Cosmic Journeys: The CREW Hat and the Future of Space Travel"

 event: Presentation at Space Place
 event_url: https://www.astro.wisc.edu/outreach/uw-space-place/